Emergencies – In the case of a fire, flooding, or another emergency, the landlord has the right to enter the tenant’s property immediately.

 Any other reason may be detailed in the notice.
 It is recommended that a landlord enter a tenant’s property no more than once per month.

-Step 2 – Enter the Notice Period
+2. Enter the Notice Period

 Use the Notice Periods by State to determine the required time duration.
-If the State has no laws, it is highly recommended that at least 24 hours be given as proper notice.
+If the state has no laws, it is highly recommended that at least 24 hours be given as proper notice.

 Required Notice Periods